-Analysis | The Redskins’ top 10 draft picks under Dan Snyder over the past 20 years
+Analysis | Redskins’ top 10 draft picks under Daniel Snyder over the past 20 years

-For example, history suggests the 199th pick will deliver roughly seven total points of approximate value over the first four years of his career.
-Center Chase Roullier, the 199th pick in 2017, has played 2,310 snaps with Washington and has only allowed three sacks per the game charters at Pro Football Focus.
+For example, history suggests the 199th pick will deliver roughly seven points of approximate value over the first four years of his career.
+Center Chase Roullier, the 199th pick in 2017, has played 2,310 snaps with Washington and has allowed only three sacks, per Pro Football Focus.
 Roullier has already produced 15 points of approximate value in his first three years with Washington, a huge surplus value for a sixth-round pick.

-As impressive as Roullier has been, he just missed the cut to be one of the 10 most valuable draft picks by the Redskins since Snyder bought the team in 2000.
+As impressive as Roullier has been, he just missed the cut to be one of the 10 most valuable draft picks by the Redskins since Snyder bought the team in 1999.
 Here’s a look at the list:

 Fifth-round pick in 2016 (152nd overall)

-18 AV in first four years, nine more than expected
+18 AV in first four years (nine more than expected)

-Jonathan Allen and Daron Payne, were both higher profile picks, but Ioannidis has emerged as the unheralded force on Washington’s stout defensive line.
-The “Temple Tough” defensive tackle was credited with career highs in sacks (8 1/2), hits (22) and hurries (29) last year, according to Sports Info Solutions.
-Pro Football Focus ranked him as the 13th best interior defensive lineman of 2019 out of 71 qualified players.
+Jonathan Allen and Daron Payne were higher-profile picks, but Ioannidis emerged as the unheralded force on Washington’s stout defensive line.
+The tackle was credited with career highs in sacks (8.5), quarterback hits (22) and QB hurries (29) last year, according to Sports Info Solutions.
+Pro Football Focus ranked him as the 13th-best interior defensive lineman of 2019 out of 71 qualified players.

 9. Fred Smoot